-> Use a telescope or a big telephoto lens (at least 400mm - my Rokinon 135mm f/2.0 was not zooming enough to capture details of this nebula) - no widefield, no standard, and no short telephoto lenses.
+Use a telescope or a big telephoto lens (at least 400mm - my Rokinon 135mm f/2.0 was not zooming enough to capture details of this nebula; I used my Sky-Watcher Evostar 72ED) - no widefield, no standard, and no short telephoto lenses here.
 This target is small (apparent size 8 x 7 arcmins), so you want to really zoom it.
 An equatorial mount/star tracker is also required on targets this size.

-A standard OSC (DSLR/mirrorless) post-processing techniques work well for this target.
+A standard OSC (DSLR/mirrorless) post-processing technique works well for this target.
 Make sure to stack a lot of subframes (single pictures) to reduce noise and improve the signal-to-noise ratio.
 This is even more important for this target, as it's not as bright as the Andromeda Galaxy, Pleiades, or North America Nebula.
-In my case, the PixInsight's Background Extraction process was really useful to remove light-pollution gradients from the stacked image.
+In my case, PixInsight's Background Extraction process was really useful to remove light-pollution gradients from the stacked image.
 Play with curves to improve contrast and saturation.

 My Astrophotography Setup for the Dumbbell Nebula